nodemcu/nodemcu-firmware/lua_examples/telnet/README.md

--  The overall buffering strategy needs to be reasonably memory efficient and avoid hitting the GC too hard, so where practical avoid aggregating small strings to more than 256 chars (as NodeMCU handles \<256 using stack buffers), and avoid serial a ggregation such as buf = buf .. str as this hammers the GC.
+-  The overall buffering strategy needs to be reasonably memory efficient and avoid hitting the GC too hard, so where practical avoid aggregating small strings to more than 256 chars (as NodeMCU handles \<256 using stack buffers), and avoid serial aggregation such as buf = buf .. str as this hammers the GC.

 So this server adopts a simple buffering scheme using a two level FIFO.
 The `node.output` CB adds records to the 1st level FIFO until the #recs is \> 32 or the